 For general information or to schedule a walk through of the facility click here.

 Please note: Bommer Canyon's Reservation Season is April-October.
-As of February 1, 2014 there are no weekends available April-July 2014.
+As of December 2, 2014 there are there are limited weekend dates in August and October and all other weekends for the 2015 season.
 For other date options please contact Facility Reservations at 949-724-6620.
 This information is subject to change based on cancelations.

 Photos of Events at Bommer Canyon